DN-1111/data_analysis_projects/inventory_demand_analysis/README.md

 - Built an **interactive dashboard** to analyze demand patterns
 - Designed visualizations to highlight **inventory imbalance risks**
-- Created charts for **product performance, store comparison, and sales trends**
+- Created charts for **product performance, store comparison and sales trends**

 ---